Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 Oktober 2024 21.25.18 UTC
+- WIB: Rabu, 16 Oktober 2024 22.26.25 UTC
-- WITA: Rabu, 16 Oktober 2024 22.25.18 UTC
+- WITA: Rabu, 16 Oktober 2024 23.26.25 UTC
-- WIT: Rabu, 16 Oktober 2024 23.25.18 UTC
+- WIT: Kamis, 17 Oktober 2024 00.26.25 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: friendship
+Kategori: technology